 The Queen’s weaknesses shame her; faced as she is with others who are smarter, more competent, and more knowledgable about her country’s governance needs.
 She has other preoccupations, so allows Sarah to run the country and the war, for a price.

 Queen Anne can’t function independently for many complex reasons.
 And, yet, her neediness conflicts with her queenly pride.
-And, when the her humiliation is more than she can bear, she “goes off”; yells and throws a tantrum as children do – and, then she asserts her authority.
+And, when her humiliation is more than she can bear, she “goes off”; yells and throws a tantrum as children do – and, then she asserts her authority.

 It doesn’t matter what is good for the country.
 Her decisions have the intention only of showing her subjects that she is the one in charge.
 But is she?
 Or is Sarah?
 Or, what about Abigail when she enters the scene?
 Here’s the rub:

-Envy dismantles any sane decision-making power.
+Envy dismantles sane decision-making.

 Queen Anne envies all that Sarah has – her beauty, her intelligence, her confidence, her strength.
 They’ve tried to keep the pretense that there’s a level playing field between them (as much for Anne as for Sarah); ever since childhood.
 The motive for nicknaming each other “Mrs. Morley” and “Mrs. Freeman.”

 Yet, it will never be level on either side.
-A Queen is a queen after all; and there’s not much higher to go.
+A Queen is a queen after all, and there’s not much higher to go.
 But, in Anne’s inner world of insecurities, she doesn’t feel very high at all and she unfavorably compares herself to Sarah.
 When her envy of Sarah takes over, Queen Anne uses her queenship to balance the imbalance she feels.

-And that, in the world of The Favorite, is the way sex can be used to feel good; desired; wanted; beautiful; to feel power over another; because none of these characteristics is Anne confident she has.
+And that, in the world of The Favorite, is the way sex can be used to feel good; desired; wanted; beautiful; to feel powerful over another; because none of these characteristics is Anne confident she has.
 When the sexual favors aren’t enough, Queen Anne employs her weighty title to its fullest extent to get what she wants.

 She screams like a banshee.
 Yells.
 Tantrums like a small insolent child.
-Because, she can.
+Because she can.
 Yet, Sarah has her ways to keep Queen Anne in check.
 For awhile.

-Sarah Churchill (“Mrs. Freeman,” or Lady Marlborough, whichever you prefer)
+Sarah (“Mrs. Freeman” or Lady Marlborough)

 Cunning, that’s what Sarah is.
 And, manipulative.
 Her manipulativeness is for the well-designed purpose of taking the control she wants.

 To Sarah’s advantage, she’s known Queen Anne since Anne was a very young Princess; when they were schoolgirls together and best friends.
-With well-crafted purpose, she started giving in to Anne’s whims way back then.
+With a well-crafted purpose, she started giving in to Anne’s whims way back then.